artur-ciocanu/launch.en/help/extension-dev/overview.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../launch-term-updates.md) for a consolidated reference of the terminology changes.

 One of the primary goals of Adobe Experience Platform is to create an open ecosystem where engineers outside of the core engineering team can expose additional functionality through tags.
 This is done through Reactor extensions.
-Once an extension has been installed on a tags property by a user, that extension's functionality then becomes available for use by all users of the property.
+Once an extension has been installed on a tag property by a user, that extension's functionality then becomes available for use by all users of the property.

 This document outlines the primary components of different extension types and provides links for further documentation to guide you on the extension development process.